-John Bridcut is an award-winning film maker, with a string of varied documentaries to his name.
-Much of his recent work has been with his own company, Crux Productions, but he also works as a freelance director and producer for other production companies.
-He has also published two books and lectures on music and broadcasting.
+John Bridcut MVO is an award-winning film maker and author, with a string of varied documentaries to his name.
+Most of his recent work has been with his own company, Crux Productions, but he sometimes freelances for other production companies.
+In addition to his more than forty films, he has published two books and lectures and broadcasts about music and television.

-The fifth of Bridcut's composer-portraits, Delius: Composer, Lover, Enigma, explored the pleasures of Frederick Delius, and was shown on BBC Four in 2012.
-This followed Elgar: the Man Behind the Mask, which won the Czech Crystal Award for best documentary at the Golden Prague TV Festival in October 2010, and went on to secure the 2011 BAFTA Craft Award for Sound (Factual).
+To mark the centenary of the British composer Benjamin Britten in 2013, he made the feature-length Britten's Endgame, which was nominated for a BAFTA award for its sound.
+This was the sixth of his widely-acclaimed composer portraits.
+Delius: Composer, Lover, Enigma (2012) explored the pleasures of Frederick Delius, while Elgar: the Man Behind the Mask (2010) won the Czech Crystal Award for best documentary at the Golden Prague TV Festival in October 2010, and went on to secure the 2011 BAFTA Craft Award for Sound (Factual).
 The Passions of Vaughan Williams (2008) and Britten’s Children (2004) have also won awards.
 He complemented the Britten film with a book of the same title, which was published by Faber and Faber in 2006.
 Since then, he has written a pocket guide to Britten, now updated as Essential Britten.
 Both Britten films have now been released on DVD by Decca.

-His 2011 documentary, The Prince and the Composer, a film about Hubert Parry by The Prince of Wales, has now been released on DVD after its acclaimed screening on BBC Four.
-Also available on DVD is A Jubilee Tribute to The Queen by The Prince of Wales, which was shown on BBC One three times at the time of the Diamond Jubilee, with a total audience of 10.3 million viewers.
+The Prince and the Composer, his 2011 film about Hubert Parry by The Prince of Wales, is available on DVD, as is A Jubilee Tribute to The Queen by The Prince of Wales, which was shown on BBC One three times at the time of the Diamond Jubilee, with a total audience of 10.3 million viewers.

 John Bridcut began his career as a journalist on the staff of The Spectator, and moved into broadcasting as a BBC news trainee.
 After twelve years at the BBC, where he worked in national and regional newsrooms, and produced programmes such as The World at One, Newsnight and The Money Programme, he moved into independent production.
 With Viewpoint, and later Mentorn, he produced a range of current affairs programmes for Channel 4 and the BBC, as well as several series on subjects of contemporary history.
-For a total of more than twelve years now, he has produced programmes through his own company, Crux Productions.
+For thirteen years now, he has produced programmes through his own company, Crux Productions.